-- Address housing market conditions that inhibit low- and moderate-income persons from obtaining decent housing - Continued to increase the supply of affordable homes in Houston by funding new construction and repair of affordable rental and homeowner homes through a variety of programs. - Assisted 159 low- and moderate-income families achieve homeownership by providing downpayment and closing cost assistance using CDBG and CDBG-DR funding. - Worked with private developers to enhance their Competitive (9%) HTC application scores and rankings. - Conducted two substantial amendments to increase the amount of HOME funding available for tenant based rental assistance activities. - Invest in building code enforcement and lead hazard remediation to abate deterioration of housing stock - o Improved homes of low- and moderate-income homeowners through the repair of single family homes, using entitlement and non-entitlement funding sources. - Prepared to reduce lead-based paint hazards in low- and moderate-income homes by partnering with HHD and providing matching funding for federal grants. - Engaged in code enforcement activities carried out by the City's Department of Neighborhoods to address code violations. - Strengthen intergovernmental relationships to resolve regulatory issues - o Communicated with TDHCA regarding updates to the Qualified Allocation Plan (QAP). - o Coordinated with HUD and GLO officials to request waivers to certain standards, as needed. - Continually improved HCDD's monitoring and compliance function to detect and address inconsistencies or conflicts among federal, state, and local grant and regulatory requirements. - o Continued to provide technical assistance to nonprofit and for-profit affordable housing developers and public service agencies regarding new or changing requirements. - Continued to refer fair housing complaints to substantially equivalent agencies and the regional HUD office, which are equipped and trained to manage such complaints effectively and efficiently. - Use education to encourage policy decisions and public support that positively impact affordable housing - Continued the "I am Protected" fair housing campaign by featuring seven public service announcements, one for each protected class.
-The announcements were posted on HCDD's social media, and community newspapers posted the announcements in print, on social media, and on its webpage. - Created the Fair Housing Ambassador program to share fair housing information, targeting residents that are underrepresented. - Created a 30-second video about fair housing promoting HCDD's Fair Housing Hotline in several languages: Spanish, Vietnamese, Urdu, and Chinese. - Hosted the Section 3 Café to provide an innovative platform for residents and businesses to meet with subject matter experts regarding their application.
-Five Section 3 Cafés were held during the year with a total of 197 participants.
+- Address housing market conditions that inhibit low- and moderate-income persons from obtaining decent housing - Continued to increase the supply of affordable homes in Houston by funding new construction and repair of affordable rental and homeowner homes through a variety of programs. - Assisted 159 low- and moderate-income families achieve homeownership by providing downpayment and closing cost assistance using CDBG and CDBG-DR funding. - Worked with private developers to enhance their Competitive (9%) HTC application scores and rankings. - Conducted two substantial amendments to increase the amount of HOME funding available for Tenant Based Rental Assistance. - Invest in building code enforcement and lead hazard remediation to abate deterioration of housing stock - Improved homes of low- and moderate-income homeowners through the repair of single family homes, using entitlement and non-entitlement funding sources. - Prepared to reduce lead-based paint hazards in low- and moderate-income homes by partnering with HHD and providing matching funding for federal grants. - Engaged in code enforcement activities carried out by the City's Department of Neighborhoods to address code violations. - Strengthen intergovernmental relationships to resolve regulatory issues - Communicated with TDHCA regarding updates to the Qualified Allocation Plan (QAP). - Coordinated with HUD and GLO officials to request waivers to certain standards, as needed. - Continually improved HCDD's monitoring and compliance function to detect and address inconsistencies or conflicts among federal, state, and local grant and regulatory requirements. - Continued to provide technical assistance to nonprofit and for-profit affordable housing developers and public service agencies regarding new or changing requirements. - Continued to refer fair housing complaints to substantially equivalent agencies and the regional HUD office, which are equipped and trained to manage such complaints effectively and efficiently. - Use education to encourage policy decisions and public support that positively impact affordable housing - Continued the "I am Protected" fair housing campaign by featuring seven public service announcements, one for each protected class.
+The announcements were posted on HCDD's social media and community newspapers posted the announcements in print, on social media, and on its webpage. - Created the Fair Housing Ambassador program to share fair housing information, targeting residents that are underrepresented. - Created a 30-second video about fair housing promoting HCDD's Fair Housing Hotline in several languages: Spanish, Vietnamese, Urdu, and Chinese. - Hosted the Section 3 Café to provide an innovative platform for residents and businesses to meet with subject matter experts regarding their application.